-First and foremost, you’ll want to update your PS4 and PS5 to the latest system software.
-These are usually automatic, but you can check on the status of your PS4 system software by going to Settings > System Software Update.
+Step 1: Update your PS4 and PS5 to the latest system software.
+These are usually automatic, but you can check on the status of your PS4 system software by going to Settings > System software update.
 If you're up to date, you'll be notified as such.

 - On your PS4, sign in to the same account you plan to use on your PS5.